GHTaarn/juliapt/README.md

 make install
 ```

-You can also generate .deb files for architectures different than your own as
+You can also generate .deb files for architectures different than you are on,
-long as you do not try to install them.
+as long as you do not try to install them locally.

 # Feedback